JiaziChen111/IJF_Chen_Hong_Niu_Replication/README.md

                                                      Replication Notes

-Jiazi Chen, Zhiwu Hong, and Linlin Niu, 2024, "Forecasting Interest Rates with Shifting Endpoints: The Role of the Functional Demographic Age Distribution", Accepted at International Journal of Forecasting.
+Jiazi Chen, Zhiwu Hong, and Linlin Niu.
+Forecasting Interest Rates with Shifting Endpoints: The Role of the Functional Demographic Age Distribution.
+International Journal of Forecasting (2024), https://doi.org/10.1016/j.ijforecast.2024.04.006.

 These files contain codes and data for replicating empirical results outlined in the paper using Matlab.
 All codes were run on a high-performance computer (HPC) located at Xiamen University, utilizing the Matlab R2018b version.
 Kindly cite our paper in your research if you make use of these materials.